 In short, I think so!
 In January 2019 Tide joined forces with ClearBank.
 As such apparently the account comes with full £85,000 FSCS protection.
-In 2024 this is what it now says on the Tide website:
+In 2024 this is what it says on the Tide website:

-Tide also offers bank accounts provided by ClearBank® Ltd (ClearBank) (account sort code is 04-06-05).
-ClearBank is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 754568).
+Tide offers bank accounts provided by ClearBank® Ltd (ClearBank) (account sort code is 04-06-05).
+ClearBank is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 754568.
 Eligible deposits with ClearBank are protected up to a total of £85,000 by the Financial Services Compensation Scheme (FSCS), the UK’s deposit guarantee scheme.
 For further information visit fscs.org.uk.

 Would I leave my life savings resting in the account?
 Probably not.
 Would I be comfortable leaving a normal amount of working capital in the account?
-Yes, but that’s a risk that’s entirely up to you.
+Yes, but obviously that risk is entirely up to you.

 Of course remember that if you’re still using one of Tide’s older e-money accounts then the ClearBank safeguards wouldn’t apply.
 So I would really consider asking Tide to switch your account over to one of their newer FSCS protected accounts.